 coordinate branches of government;

-(5) unusual need for unquestioning adherence to a political decision already made
+(5) unusual need for unquestioning adherence to a political decision already made;

 (6) potential embarrassment from multifarious pronouncements by various departments on one